Involutions of Azumaya algebras: Preliminaries

 The following proposition summarizes the main properties of $\Hoh^1(\bfX,G)$.
+As before, we shall suppress $\bfX$, writing $\Hoh^1(G)$, when it is clear form the context.

-\begin{prp} Let $G'\to G\to G''$ be a short exact sequence of groups in $\bfX$. \begin{enumerate}[label=(\roman*)] \item $\Hoh^1(\bfX,G)$ is naturally isomorphic to the set of isomorphism classes of $G$-torsors; the distinguished element of $\Hoh^1(\bfX,G)$ corresponding to the isomorphism class of the trivial torsor. \item There is a long exact sequence of pointed sets This exact sequence is functorial in $G'\to G\to G''$, i.e., a morphism from $G'\to G\to G''$ to another short exact sequence of groups gives rise a morphism between the corresponding long exact sequences. \item When $G'$ is central in $G$, one can extend the exact sequence of \ref{item:PR:non-ab-coh-basic-prop:long-ex-seq} with an additional natural morphism $\delta^2:\Hoh^1(G'')\to \Hoh^2(G')$, which is again functorial in $G'\to G\to G''$. \item When $G',G,G''$ are abelian, the exact sequence of \ref{item:PR:non-ab-coh-basic-prop:longer-ex-seq} is canonically isomorphic to the truncation of the usual long exact sequence of cohomology groups associated to $G'\to G\to G''$.
-In particular, $\Hoh^1(\bfX,G)$ defined here is naturally isomorphic to $\Hoh^1(\bfX,G)$ as defined in \ref{subsec:coh-of-ab-grps} and regarded as a pointed set with distinguished element $1$. \end{enumerate} \end{prp}
+\begin{prp} Let $1\to G'\to G\to G''\to 1$ be a short exact sequence of groups in $\bfX$. \begin{enumerate}[label=(\roman*)] \item $\Hoh^1(G)=\Hoh^1(\bfX,G)$ is naturally isomorphic to the set of isomorphism classes of $G$-torsors; the distinguished element of $\Hoh^1(G)$ corresponds to the isomorphism class of the trivial torsor. \item There is a long exact sequence of pointed sets This exact sequence is functorial in $1\to G'\to G\to G''\to 1$, i.e., a morphism from it to another short exact sequence of groups gives rise a morphism between the corresponding long exact sequences. \item When $G'$ is central in $G$, one can extend the exact sequence of \ref{item:PR:non-ab-coh-basic-prop:long-ex-seq} with an additional morphism $\delta^2:\Hoh^1(G'')\to \Hoh^2(G')$, which is again functorial in $1\to G'\to G\to G''\to 1$. \item When $G',G,G''$ are abelian, the exact sequence of \ref{item:PR:non-ab-coh-basic-prop:longer-ex-seq} is canonically isomorphic to the truncation of the usual long exact sequence of cohomology groups associated to $1\to G'\to G\to G''\to 1$.
+In particular, $\Hoh^1( G)$ defined here is naturally isomorphic to $\Hoh^1( G)$ defined in \ref{subsec:coh-of-ab-grps} and regarded as a pointed set with distinguished element $1$. \end{enumerate} \end{prp}

-The results of the proposition are well known, but there are not many treatments of the various parts in the literature in the generality that we require, so we include an outline of the proof here.
+The proposition is well known, but Giraud \cite[IV, 4.2.7.4, 4.2.10]{giraud_cohomologie_1971} is the only source we are aware of that treats all parts in the generality that we require.
+Since the treatment in \cite{giraud_cohomologie_1971} is somewhat obscure, and since we shall need the definition of the maps $\delta^1$ and $\delta^2$ in the sequel, we include an outline of the proof here.
 Note that it is easier to prove \ref{item:PR:non-ab-coh-basic-prop:torsor} using the definition of $\Hoh^1(G)$ via \v{C}ech hypercoverings, while it is easier to prove \ref{item:PR:non-ab-coh-basic-prop:longer-ex-seq} using the definition of $\Hoh^1(G)$ via arbitrary hypercoverings, and these definitions are equivalent thanks to Lemma~\ref{LM:Cech-hyp-vs-all-hyp}.